pfr974/topic_modeling_mtg/README.md

 # topic_modeling_mtg

-This is a jupyter notebook created along my post about topic modeling and MTG.
+This is a jupyter notebook created along my posts on topic modeling and MTG.